Incorporating Science of Reading and looking for hands-on learning ideas?

 I noticed several students needing a bit more visual support to “see” the change from word to word, so I set out to provide more concrete examples:

 It's important to note: adding text support turns this activity into a phonics lesson, but that seemed to be just the “lightbulb moment” my students needed.
+You could even have them write words and see if they can create their own word chains!

 Now my students could SEE the relationships between words and how they change: